hmrc/individuals-charges-api/README.md

 Individuals Charges API
 ========================
 This API allows software packages to show and provide a taxpayers' financial data for their charges.

 For pension charges a developer can:

-* retrieve pension charges
+* Retrieve Pension Charges
-* create and amend pension charges
+* Create and Amend Pension Charges
-* delete pension charges
+* Delete Pension Charges

+For high income child benefit charges a developer can:

+* Retrieve High Income Child Benefit Charge
+* Create or Amend High Income Child Benefit Charge
+* Delete High Income Child Benefit Charge

 ## Requirements